 Suppose a bankruptcy judge discharges you from the overage debt, penalties, and collection fees from unemployment benefits.
 In that case, the state can’t try to collect these fees again.
 The bankruptcy order would cut off whatever rights the state had to seek that money.

 Get the Legal Help You Need

-If you have an overage of unemployment benefits and at the same time are thinking about bankruptcy, call The Law Group of Northwest Arkansas LLP.
+If you have an overage of unemployment benefits and at the same time are thinking about bankruptcy, call The Law Group of Northwest Arkansas PLLC.
 We can answer your questions about unemployment benefits and bankruptcy.
 If you are eligible for bankruptcy and in your best interests, we can get you started and represent you during the process.